freekrai/freekrai.github.io/_posts/2016-02-04-parse-server-heroku.md

 2. Server-side code that receives and processes these requests
 3. A Database where the server-side code stores and retrieves data from.

-Previously, Parse took care of all of this, but now, we have to arrange our mongo database and server.
-Luckily, Heroku and Mongolabs work together nicely and almost automatic in this process.
+Previously, Parse took care of all of this, but now, we have to setup our mongo database and web server.
+Luckily, Heroku and Mongolabs work together nicely and _almost_ automatically in this process.

 ### Let's get started already!

-First, You will need to create an account with [Heroku](http://www.heroku.com), it’s free and quick, so go create one now if you haven't already.
+First, You will need to create an account with [Heroku](http://www.heroku.com), so go create one now if you haven't already.

-Then you need to download the latest version of the Heroku tool-belt [here](https://toolbelt.heroku.com/).
-Once the download has finished you will be able to use heroku commands from the command line._ (You'll see why you want to do this in step 3)_
+Then you'll need to download the latest version of the Heroku tool-belt [here](https://toolbelt.heroku.com/).
+Once the download has finished you will be able to use `heroku` commands from the command line. _(You'll see why you want to do this in step 3)_

 #### Step 1 — Push the button